SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

     python3 manage.py scan_run_jobs

-This also has the option to re-use a previous run's scan, if you want to avoid the "scanning files" step, and go straight to the "create models" step
+This also has the ```--reuse-prev-scan-id``` option to re-use a previous run's scan, if you want to avoid the "scanning files" step, and go straight to the "create models" step

-    --reuse-prev-scan-id=27260

 ## Logs